Dual economy of Cuba: Special period

-With the dissolution of the Soviet Union in 1991 Cuba lost much of its Soviet financial aid which it had become dependent on.
+With the dissolution of the Soviet Union in 1991, Cuba lost much of its Soviet financial aid which it had become dependent on.
 The loss of Soviet trade which comprised 80% of the islands foreign trade, created an economic crisis called the "Special Period" in Cuba which was defined by mass shortages.
 The Cuban government quickly began focusing on developing tourism on the island as the only economic sector that was believed to be able to regrow the Cuban economy.

-By 1990 the Cuban government began floating the idea of formal segregation between foreigners and Cuban nationals.
+By 1990, the Cuban government began floating the idea of formal segregation between foreigners and Cuban nationals.
 Between 1992 and 1997 it was a crime for a Cuban national to even associate with a foreigner.
 After condemnation by human rights groups, Cuba changed policy and now associating with tourists is an informal taboo that often results in police harassment.
 Most of the tourist facilities developed since the 1990s are all inclusive resorts concentrated together in enclaves on the Cuban coast.
 The construction of geographically separated resorts, restrictions on Cuban nationals entering tourist facilities, and the prohibition on associating with foreigners have led critics to speculate that the Cuban government worries about the political consequences of encounters between Cubans and foreigners.

 On 5 August 1994 protests erupted in Havana.
 These protests had been built up by years of Cuban nationals receiving visits from their exiled relatives who were observed to be much more financially successful, as well as the luxurious lifestyle possessed by many of the island's new tourists.
 These factors had driven in the idea that Cuban nationals were suffering under a worse standard of living not experienced by those outside the island.

 After the protests, Cubans were allowed to legally possess US dollars and shop at Dollar stores.
-This new dollar economy mostly benefitted white Cubans who were more likely than black Cubans to find work in lucrative tourism jobs or have family in the United States who could send remittances.
+This new dollar economy mostly benefited white Cubans who were more likely than black Cubans to find work in lucrative tourism jobs or have family in the United States who could send remittances.
 The Cuban government also legalized the ability for Cubans to open small private businesses.